ubaldot/vim-writegood/README.md

 ## Usage
-Vim-writegood has one command:
+First, you need to turn on the linter with following command:

 ```
 :WriteGoodToggle
 ```
+which represents the only command in vim-writegood.<br>

-diagnostic messages are placed in the quickfix list and are also displayed in the command-line.<br>
+The diagnostic messages are displayed in the command-line and are stored in the quickfix list.

-You can use all the quickfix list functions, such as `:copen, :cnext, :cprev`, etc.  Try the commands that I just wrote to see what happens.
+This means that you can use all the quickfix list features to jump to the next message, to the previous, to list all the messages, etc.
-And check `:h quickfix` for more info.
+See `:h quickfix` for more info.
+The quickfix list is updated automatically "on save", i.e. diagnostic information are updated every time you save your file.

 >**Warning**
 > When you change (or come back to a previous) buffer, you have to manually